 Dance Building HVAC Systems Upgrade and Renovation Project

-The project is being divided into multiple phases, with work scheduled to occur this summer 2019, and next summer 2020, that will address the building’s mechanical systems.
+The project is divided into multiple phases, with work that started last summer 2019, and scheduled to be completed this summer 2020, that will address the building’s aged mechanical systems.

-This summer the contractor cleaned the existing ductwork and prepared for the replacement of the old air handlers next summer, replaced the corridor ceiling on the lower level, and we renovated the main office.
+Last summer the contractor cleaned the existing ductwork and prepared for the replacement of the old air handlers this summer, replaced the corridor ceiling on the lower level, and we renovated the main office.

 The Gunnar Birkerts & Associates designed Conservatory of Dance building was completed in 1976.
 The building contains a mixture of dance studios, classrooms, administration and support spaces, as well as the DTL (Dance Theater Lab), a ‘black-box’ type of performance space.
 The lower level of the building also contains classrooms and support spaces that are leased by Long Island University for their evening programs.

 The building’s roof and skylight covered corridors were recently replaced as well as exterior masonry repairs done to address the building’s aging envelope which had been prone to leaks and heat loss.
 Many of the original building’s mechanical systems are still being used and in much need of repair/upgrading.
 Additionally, many of the existing dance studio floors are in need of replacement, interior lighting is poor, and the changing and bathrooms are in poor shape and not fully accessible.

 This project will address these issues by installing new air handlers, new ductwork, heating and cooling controls, new interior lighting, renovations to the existing bathrooms and changing rooms, interior finishes, and a new sprinkler system.

 Lead Agency: State University Construction Fund

 Contractor / B & B Contracting Group, LLC